The Law School Admissions Index

 - (Probably) Rejected: If your index is very weak compared to the school’s median or target number, you are probably not going to get in.
 In this case, your supplementary materials would have to contain something so outstanding or unique that the law school is willing to take a chance on you.
 Factors that can help here include ethnic or regional diversity or very impressive work or life experience.
 That said, not many people in this category will receive acceptance.

-To increase your chances of getting in to the school you want to attend, we encourage you to focus on your undergraduate studies at Elmhurst College, do well in your classes, and prepare thoroughly for the LSAT (which usually requires some type of preparation class).
+To increase your chances of getting into the school you want to attend, we encourage you to focus on your undergraduate studies at Elmhurst University, do well in your classes, and prepare thoroughly for the LSAT (which usually requires some type of preparation class).